DanWlker/making_sense_of_k8s/README.md

 ### To run kubectl targeting a remote

 1. You need to copy out the kubeconfig file.
 This file is usuall the `$HOME/.kube/config` or the `/etc/kubernetes/admin.conf` assuming you use root.
 You can use sftp to copy it, locally the kubectl version should be [one minor version difference of your server version](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/#before-you-begin)

+### When deploying stuff

+1. When deploying ingress with a `NodePort` configuration, you need to specify the `spec/ingressClassName: nginx` nginx here is just an example, depends on which controller you're using

 ## Yaml stuff, because why not